-Suzuki DR-Z4S 2025 Review: The Return of the Iconic Enduro
+Suzuki DR-Z4S 2025 Review: The Return of the Cult Enduro

-Suzuki reintroduces the modern dual-sport enduro with the DR-Z4S, featuring tech upgrades, reviving DRZ nostalgia, and a proud price.
-But is it worth the investment?
-Our first test reveals the truth.
+Suzuki reintroduces the DR-Z4S, a modern dual-sport enduro, featuring a tech upgrade, DRZ nostalgia, and a hefty price tag.
+But is it worth the money?
+The first test reveals the truth.

 by Gregor on 5/16/2025

-Embark on a two-day adventure with the new Suzuki DR-Z4S through the versatile tracks and trails of the Tillamook State Forest, located west of Portland, Oregon.
-Get ready for an exciting mix of asphalt, gravel roads, and light to moderate off-road sections.
+For two days, we take the new Suzuki DR-Z4S through the many diverse tracks and trails of Tillamook State Forest, west of Portland, Oregon.
+We encounter a varied mix of asphalt, gravel roads, and light to moderate off-road sections.

-In total, we have nearly 200 kilometers to get a feel for the revival of the legendary Suzuki DRZ400.
-With the DR-Z4S, Suzuki isn't just launching a new modelit marks the triumphant return of a classic.
-The DRZ family has enjoyed an almost cult-like status among off-road and dual-sport riders since the DR-Z400S was available in Europe from 2000 to 2008.
-After years of silence in Europe, it's making a return in 2025.
-However, with a starting price of €9,699 in Germany, the inevitable question arises: Is the new DR-Z4S worth the money?
-Or is Suzuki relying too heavily on the myth?
+Altogether, we have nearly 200 kilometers to get a feel for the revival of the legendary Suzuki DRZ400.
+With the DR-Z4S, Suzuki isn't just introducing a new modelit's the comeback of a classic.
+The DRZ family has held an almost cult-like status among off-road and dual-sport riders since the DR-Z400S was available in Europe from 2000 to 2008.
+The concept has been quiet in Europe for a long time, but in 2025 it makes its return.
+However, with a starting price of €9,699 in Germany, the inevitable question arises: Is the new DR-Z4S worth the money, or is Suzuki relying too heavily on the myth?

 Suzuki DR-Z4S 2025 - Technical Innovations

-The Suzuki DR-Z4S is powered by a revamped DOHC single-cylinder engine with 398cc displacement, significantly advanced in technology.
-Although the bore and stroke remain identical to the historical DR-Z400 engine, the unit has been comprehensively redesigned to meet emissions standards, torque delivery, and efficiency.
-Two catalytic converters ensure compliance with the Euro 5+ standard, but on their own, they would limit the engine's performance.
-To prevent this, nearly all internal components of the engine have been revised and optimized.
+The Suzuki DR-Z4S is built around a revised DOHC single-cylinder engine with a displacement of 398 cc, which has been significantly advanced in terms of technology.
+Despite having the same bore and stroke as the historical DR-Z400 powerplant, the engine has been comprehensively redesigned to meet emission standards, enhance torque delivery, and improve efficiency.
+Two catalytic converters ensure compliance with the Euro 5+ standard, but on their own, they would also limit the engine's performance.
+To prevent this, virtually all internal components of the engine have been revised and optimized.

-Old exterior, almost entirely new internals – The engine of the DRZ has been nearly completely reworked to meet the Euro 5+ standard while still delivering power and performance.
+Old exterior, almost entirely new internals - The DRZ's engine has been nearly completely overhauled to both meet Euro 5+ standards and still deliver power and performance.

-The new electronic fuel injection is controlled via a ride-by-wire system.
-Unique feature: A throttle cable is mechanically retained and leads to a throttle position sensor under the seat, keeping the throttle feel familiar and "analog" even though the throttle valve is now controlled electronically.
-The throttle bore itself has been enlarged to 42 mm, and the intake ports have been widened.
-A newly developed piston, dual spark plugs, titanium intake valves, and sodium-cooled exhaust valves support clean combustion and consistent torque delivery.
+The new electronic fuel injection is managed by a ride-by-wire system.
+Uniquely, a throttle cable is mechanically retained, leading to a throttle position sensor beneath the seat.
+This keeps the throttle feel familiar and "analog," despite the throttle valve now being electronically controlled.
+The throttle bore itself has been increased to 42 mm, and the intake ports have been widened.
+A newly developed piston, dual spark plugs, titanium intake valves, and sodium-cooled exhaust valves ensure clean combustion and consistent torque delivery.
 Additional openings in the crankcase and revised bearing areas reduce internal friction by 20 percent compared to the previous engine.

 New Clutch, Long Gear Ratio, High Flexibility

-The DR-Z4S continues to use a classic 5-speed gearbox, now paired with a longer final drive ratio (15/43 teeth).
-The gear ratios themselves remain unchanged.
-The newly introduced Assist and Slipper Clutch (SCAS) significantly reduces hand effort and allows for precise modulation with just one finger.
-Combined with the new throttle control, this results in a sensitive power delivery with high levels of control.
+The DR-Z4S continues to feature a classic 5-speed gearbox, now combined with a longer final drive ratio (15/43 teeth).
+However, the gear spacing itself remains unchanged.
+The newly introduced assist and slipper clutch (SCAS) significantly reduces lever effort and can be precisely modulated with just one finger.
+In combination with the new throttle system, this results in a sensitive power delivery while maintaining high control.

-Electronics Package of the Suzuki DR-Z4S - Riding Modes, Traction Control, ABS & LC Display
+Electronics Package of the Suzuki DR-Z4S - Ride Modes, Traction Control, ABS & LC Display

-For the first time, a DR-Z is equipped with the full Suzuki Intelligent Ride System (S.I.R.S.).
-It includes the Suzuki Drive Mode Selector (SDMS) with three selectable power delivery profiles (A, B & C).
-The traction control system, STCS, is configurable in four levels: two road modes, a specifically tuned gravel mode for loose surfaces, and the option for complete deactivation.
+For the first time, a DR-Z comes equipped with the full Suzuki Intelligent Ride System (S.I.R.S.).
+This includes the Suzuki Drive Mode Selector (SDMS) with three selectable power maps (A, B & C).
+The traction control system (STCS) is configurable in four levels: two road modes, a specifically tuned gravel mode for loose surfaces, and the option for complete deactivation.
 The standard ABS on the DR-Z4S can be disabled not only at the rear wheel but also at the front.

 The LC display of the DR-Z4S is simple yet functional.

 The instrument cluster has been completely redesigned and now features a compact LC display with enhanced functions.
-For the first time on a DR-Z, gear position and fuel level indicators are integrated.
+For the first time in a DR-Z, a gear indicator and fuel gauge are integrated.
 The handlebar controls are styled similarly to other Suzuki models, offering an intuitive operating concept.

 New Frame Design, KYB Suspension & Larger Brakes in the Suzuki DR-Z4S 2025

-The frame of the DR-Z4S is made from a newly developed double cradle steel construction.
-The oil tank is housed within this frame as before.
-The bolted aluminum subframe allows for easy replacement and repair.
-The swingarm is also aluminum, optimized for high torsional rigidity and low weight.
-The suspension components are from KYB: up front is an adjustable upside-down fork with 280 mm of travel, and at the rear, a linkage-mounted monoshock with 296 mm of travel.
+The frame of the DR-Z4S features a newly developed steel double cradle design.
+As before, the oil tank is integrated within this frame.
+The bolted aluminum rear section allows for interchangeability and eases repairs.
+The swingarm is also made of aluminum and has been optimized for high torsional rigidity and low weight.
+The suspension components are sourced from KYB: at the front, an adjustable upside-down fork with 280 mm of travel handles compression and rebound, while the rear features a centrally mounted shock absorber with 296 mm of travel, linked via a lever system.

 Pictured here is the DR-Z4S in its US setup.
-In Europe, it has the same power output, better emission filtering, smaller LED indicators, and a carbon filter at the rear.
+In Europe, it features the same power output, improved exhaust filtration, smaller LED indicators, and a carbon filter at the rear.

-Suzuki has upgraded the braking system: the DR-Z4S features a 270 mm disc at the front and a 240 mm disc at the rear, both with floating calipers.
-The front caliper is radially mounteda first in the DR-Z universe.
+Suzuki has upgraded the braking system: the DR-Z4S features a 270 mm front disc and a 240 mm rear disc, each with floating calipers.
+The front caliper is radially mounteda first in the DR-Z lineup.

-Even on light gravel paths and simple forest roads, the Suzuki DR-Z4S demonstrates its versatile talent.
-The ergonomics are excellent for both seated and standing riding positions.
-The flat, long seat allows for active weight shifting forwards or backwardsuseful when braking on loose surfaces or navigating longer curve combinations.
-The handlebars fit well for riders up to about 1.85 m.
-Beyond that, they may feel too low, but this can be easily adjusted with accessories.
-The suspension setup is pleasantly soft and comfortable in its standard configuration.
-The fork is particularly responsive, providing fine feedback over surface irregularities, making the DR-Z4S forgiving and predictableideal for riders with off-road ambitions but without professional experience.
+Even on light gravel paths and simple forest roads, the Suzuki DR-Z4S showcases its versatile talent.
+The ergonomics are well-suited for both seated and standing riding positions.
+The flat, long seat allows for active weight shifting forward or backwardhelpful when braking on loose surfaces or in longer corner combinations.
+Riders up to about 1.85 m will find the handlebar height comfortable; however, taller riders might find it a bit low, but this can be easily adjusted with aftermarket options.
+The suspension setup is pleasantly soft and comfortable in its stock setting.
+The fork, in particular, responds sensitively, providing fine feedback on surface irregularities and making the DR-Z4S forgiving and predictableideal for riders with off-road ambitions but without professional experience.

-Even at higher speeds of 70 to 100 km/h, the DR-Z4S remains comfortable and stable enough to be ridden sitting down on gravel roads.
-This makes it suitable for longer gravel tours as well.
+Even at higher speeds of 70 to 100 km/h, the DR-Z4S remains comfortable and stable enough to be ridden seated on gravel roads.
+This makes it suitable for longer gravel tours.

-The gearbox engages cleanly and can be shifted crisply without the clutch.
+The gearbox engages smoothly and can be shifted crisply without using the clutch.
 Personally, I don't miss any power.
-The 38 HP of the DR-Z4S quickly accelerate the 151 kilograms of the bike plus rider to speeds of 50-80 km/h.
+The 38 horsepower of the DR-Z4S swiftly accelerates the 151 kilograms of the bike plus rider to speeds of 50-80 km/h.
 The gears are flexible, the engine is torque-rich, and the chassis is stable.
-Unlike most other Suzuki motorcycles, the A riding mode isn't too aggressive for me because it initially delivers gentle throttle response before providing plenty of power with minimal throttle twist.
-If you turn off the traction control, the rear slides out on gravel fairly quickly, which is partly due to the round IRC Trail Winner stock tires.
-However, as the engine remains well-controlled thanks to the long gearing and forgiving nature, this can even be an advantage for playful off-road riding.
+Unlike most other Suzuki motorcycles, I find the A ride mode not too aggressive because it initially applies throttle gently and then delivers a lot of power with minimal twist of the grip.
+If you also switch off the traction control, the rear can slide out quite quickly on gravel, partly due to the rounded IRC Trail Winner stock tires.
+However, since the engine remains easily controllable thanks to its long gearing and forgiving nature, this can actually be an advantage for playful off-roading.

-On the second day of riding, the focus was on challenging terrain: over 40 miles, about 80% of which consisted of narrow, overgrown single trails with wet roots, slippery soil, loose rocky sections, and steep climbs.
-Here in the Tillamook State Forest, the DR-Z4S and its riders were put to the test to showcase their off-road capabilities.
+On the second day of riding, challenging terrain was the focus: over 40 miles, with around 80% consisting of tight, overgrown single trails featuring wet roots, slippery soil, loose rocky sections, and steep climbs.
+Here in the Tillamook State Forest, both the DR-Z4S and its riders were put to the test to demonstrate their off-road capabilities.

 In such terrain, the value of a traction-strong, forgiving single-cylinder becomes evident.
-The 398cc engine of the DR-Z4S acts like a silent helper that doesn't give up, even when the rider is mentally exhausted.
+The DR-Z4S's 398cc engine acts like a silent helper, persisting even when the rider is mentally exhausted.
 Even with balance mistakes, poor line choices, or missed clutch engagements, the engine rarely stalls.
-It pulls through like a tractor with consistent power and plenty of forgivenessa real safety net for amateur enduro riders.
-Especially at low to mid-range RPMs, the single-cylinder reveals its best character: elastic, manageable, and with enough power reserves for short bursts and jumps.
-While I still use the sharpest A mode on wider paths and light gravel roads, I switch to the B mode on single trails as fatigue sets in, allowing more carefree throttle inputs without ruining the riding line.
+It pulls through like a tractor with consistent power and plenty of forgivenessa true safety net for hobby endurists.
+Particularly at low to mid-range RPMs, the single-cylinder shows its best character: flexible, controllable, and with enough power reserves for short bursts and jumps.
+While I still utilize the sharpest A power mode on longer paths and light gravel roads, I increasingly switch to the B mode on single trails as fatigue sets in, allowing for more forgiving throttle inputs without ruining the riding line.

-The combination of a powerful engine, excellent ergonomics, great electronics, and a responsive suspension means the DR-Z4S doesn't need to fear ambitious trails.
-It's only in very tough off-road conditions that the long gearing and stock tires become an issue.
+The combination of a powerful engine, excellent ergonomics, impressive electronics, and responsive suspension means the DR-Z4S doesn't have to fear ambitious trails.
+In very tough off-road conditions, only the long gearing and stock tires become a challenge.

-Another safety net is provided by the traction controlspecifically, the excellently tuned Gravel mode.
-Unlike some other manufacturers, this mode doesn't cut power prematurely but intentionally allows for some slip.
-On slippery gravel, damp forest floors, or uphill climbs, the system intervenes late but effectively.
-It sounds simple, but all testers were amazed at how well the G mode works and how it simplifies challenging climbs.
-Especially as the day wears on and fatigue sets in, this mode proves invaluable: less focus on traction management, more concentration on line choice and vision.
-Simply keep the throttle steady, and the traction control handles the restwhether in mud, on loose gravel, or soft soil.
+Another safety net is provided by the traction controlspecifically, the excellently tuned gravel mode.
+Unlike with some other manufacturers, this mode doesn't intervene too quickly but deliberately allows some slip.
+On slippery gravel, wet forest floors, or when climbing hills, the system engages late but efficiently.
+While it sounds simple, all testers were amazed at how well the G-mode works and how it simplifies challenging climbs.
+Especially as fatigue sets in later in the day, this mode proves invaluable: less focus on traction management, more concentration on line choice and vision.
+Just keep the throttle open, and the traction control handles the restwhether in mud, on loose gravel, or soft earth.

-Suzuki DR-Z4S Suspension - Wide Adjustability for Pros and Hobby Enduro Riders
+Suzuki DR-Z4S Suspension - Wide Adjustability for Pros and Hobby Endurists

-The suspension also proved highly versatile in challenging terrain.
-In the stock setting (10 clicks out of a total of 23), the KYB fork offers plenty of comfort, with high reserves and a nicely progressive damping behavior.
-For me as a hobby enduro rider, this is just right, as it doesn't transmit harsh impacts but keeps the bike stable.
-Professional riders in the test adjusted both rebound and compression to about 14 clickscloser to the firmer sideto achieve a more stable front end when descending and more feedback during braking.
-The fact that there are still nine more clicks available even then shows how wide the adjustment range isa real plus in this A2 vehicle class.
-However, for the price, an adjustable preload on the USD fork would be desirable.
+The suspension also proved to be versatile in demanding terrain.
+In its stock setting (10 clicks out of a total of 23), the KYB fork offers plenty of comfort, with high reserves and a nicely progressive damping behavior.
+For a hobby endurist like me, this is just right, as it prevents harsh impacts while keeping the bike stable.
+Pro riders in the test adjusted both rebound and compression damping to about 14 clickscloser to the firmer sideto achieve a more stable front-end feel when descending and more feedback when braking.
+The fact that there are still nine more clicks available even after this adjustment shows how wide the adjustment range isa real plus in this A2 vehicle class.
+However, an adjustable preload on the USD fork would be a desirable feature for the price.

-5-Speed Gearbox of the Suzuki DR-Z4S - Controversy and Biggest Weakness?
+5-Speed Gearbox of the Suzuki DR-Z4S - Provocation and Biggest Weakness?

-Despite all the traction, suspension performance, and engine power, a conceptual limit remains: the long-geared 5-speed transmission.
+Despite all the traction, suspension performance, and engine power, a conceptual limitation remains: the long-geared 5-speed transmission.
 In tough terrain, a shorter first gear or a more closely spaced six-speed gearbox would be desirableespecially for technical hill climbs.
-It's clear here that the DR-Z4S isn't designed for hard enduro use.
+It's clear here that the DR-Z4S isn't built for hard enduro use.
 However, if desired, the current gearing can be adjusted with a simple sprocket change.
-In its stock form, one appreciates the flexible gears outside of extreme situations and quickly gets used to primarily using the first two gears on single trails.
+In its stock setup, aside from extreme situations, riders will appreciate the flexible gears and quickly get accustomed to mainly using the first two gears on single trails.

 Suzuki DR-Z4S Stock Tires & Tire Recommendations

 The stock tiresIRC Trail Winnerwere the clear weak point in challenging terrain.
-On wet forest floors and loose surfaces, they noticeably lacked lateral stability and grip.
-However, due to the moderate weight of the DR-Z4S, the tires could be run at very low pressures.
-Standard pressure is 1.5 and 1.75 bar, but in tougher terrain, we even went down to just one bar in the tube.
-Rocks and roots can hit hard, but the wheels from the well-known manufacturer Excel withstood the increased rim stress even at low pressures.
-In any case, it is worth investing in more off-road-oriented 50/50 tires for DR-Z4S buyers soon.
+On wet forest floors and loose surfaces, there was a noticeable lack of lateral grip and traction.
+Nonetheless, thanks to the moderate weight of the DR-Z4S, the tires could be run at very low pressures.
+Standard pressures are 1.5 and 1.75 bar, but in tougher terrain, we went as low as one bar.
+This means stones and roots can hit hard, but the rims from the well-known manufacturer Excel withstood the increased stress even at low pressures.
+It's definitely worthwhile for DR-Z4S buyers to upgrade to more off-road-oriented 50/50 tires soon.

-In wet, slippery conditions and on loose surfaces, the tires can be somewhat limiting.
+In wet, slippery conditions and on loose surfaces, the tires are somewhat limiting.
 However, thanks to common wheel dimensions, there are many knobby alternatives available.

 Durability of the Suzuki DR-Z4S 2025

-There were multiple falls during the test, yet no DR-Z4S had to be sidelined.
-The machine proves to be robust: a steel tank with plastic covers, low center of gravity thanks to a low-positioned battery, a standard engine guard, and sturdy fairings make it suitable for practical off-road use.
-I would only add handguards and wider footpegs to a stock DR-Z4S to prepare for adventurous tours.
-However, when the bike is laid down, you feel its 151 kilosit's not a hard enduro.
-But this compromise is part of the nature of a true dual-sport concept.
+Crashes occurred multiple times during the test, yet no DR-Z4S had to take a break.
+The machine proves to be robust: a steel tank with plastic covers, a low center of gravity thanks to a low-mounted battery, a standard engine skid plate, and stable fairings make it well-suited for practical off-road use.
+I would only add handguards and wider footpegs to a stock DR-Z4S for adventurous tours.
+However, if the bike is laid down, you'll feel the 151 kilogramsit's not a hard enduro.
+But that compromise is part of the nature of a true dual-sport concept.

 Suzuki DR-Z4S Road Test

-Even on asphalt, the DR-Z4S performs surprisingly well.
-The softer suspension setup smoothly absorbs smaller road irregularities.
-The fork does noticeably dive under braking before corners, but it isn't disruptive.
-The brakes initially feel soft but are excellently modulatedwith some hand strength and the use of both brakes, sporty deceleration is possible.
-At highway speeds (0100 km/h), the engine feels lively and sufficiently powerful, and the elasticity of the gears allows for free gear selection.
-Only around 110120 km/h does the rev level increase significantly, and you begin to leave the engine's comfort zone.
-However, the torque and power are sufficient to initiate overtaking maneuvers starting from 100 km/h.
+The DR-Z4S performs surprisingly well on asphalt too.
+The softer suspension setup absorbs minor road imperfections smoothly.
+Naturally, the fork dives noticeably when braking before corners, but it's not disruptive.
+The brakes initially feel soft but are excellently controllablewith some hand strength and using both brakes, sporty deceleration is possible.
+At highway speeds (0100 km/h), the engine feels lively and sufficiently powerful, and the gear flexibility allows for free gear selection.
+Only above 110120 km/h does the RPM level increase significantly, moving out of the engine's comfort zone.
+However, torque and power are sufficient to make overtaking maneuvers starting from 100 km/h.

-Even on the road, the agile DR-Z4S feels great, which raises high hopes for the upcoming DR-Z4SM Supermoto sister model.
+Even on the road, the agile DR-Z4S feels great, raising high hopes for the upcoming DR-Z4SM Supermoto sister model.

 Long-Distance Suitability of the Suzuki DR-Z4S 2025

-For a dual-sport motorcycle, the DR-Z4S is quite suitable for long distances, with certain limitations.
-According to Suzuki, the combined fuel consumption is about 3.5 l/100 km, which should allow for ranges of up to 250 km despite the smaller 8.7-liter tankexactly like its predecessor.
-During our sporty test ride, the display showed 4L/100km.
-Oil changes are required every 5,000 km, and valve clearance checks only every 24,000 km.
+For a dual-sport motorcycle, the DR-Z4S is quite suitable for long-distance travel, albeit with some limitations.
+According to Suzuki, the combined fuel consumption is around 3.5 l/100 km, which should enable ranges of up to 250 km despite the smaller 8.7-liter tankexactly like its predecessor.
+During our sporty test ride, I recorded 4L/100km on the display.
+Oil changes are recommended every 5,000 km, and valve clearance checks every 24,000 km.
 Impressive figures for a single-cylinder.

-The Suzuki DR-Z4S is suitable for long distances, as long as you're not in a hurry.
-Highway speeds are possible for short periods but don't feel comfortable.
+The Suzuki DR-Z4S is suitable for long-distance travel, as long as you're not in a hurry.
+Highway speeds are briefly possible but don't feel comfortable.

 The new seat is sporty but not too hardbetter than the old DR-Z400 according to long-time fans and owners.
-Payload?
-With a maximum permissible weight of 340 kg, there's plenty of leewayeven with luggage or an occasional passenger.
-However, for riding with a passenger and luggage, space is quite limited on the narrow and short seat.
-The biggest issue for quick travel stages is the missing sixth gear.
-Since Suzuki didn't develop a new engine casing but focused on the internals of the DRZ single-cylinder, there was little room and space for the gearbox.
-They could have adjusted the gear ratios but evidently chose not to.
-In my opinion, an extra-long overdrive gear in the fifth position would've been beneficial.
+Load capacity?
+With a permissible total weight of 340 kg, there's plenty of roomeven with luggage or an occasional passenger.
+However, for riding with a passenger and luggage, space becomes tight on the narrow and short seat.
+The biggest issue for fast travel stages is the absence of a sixth gear.
+Since Suzuki didn't develop a new engine case but focused the updates on the internals of the DRZ single-cylinder, there was little room and space for the gearbox.
+They could have adjusted the gear ratios but apparently chose not to.
+In my opinion, an extra long overdrive gear in fifth position would have been advantageous.

 Value for Money: Suzuki DR-Z4S 2025

-At €9,699 in Germany (€9,990 in Austria, CHF 8,895 in Switzerland), the DR-Z4S approaches the €10,000 mark, a very symbolic price threshold.
-A few years ago, that would have bought you full-sized bikes well beyond the A2 motorcycle class, and even today, there are certain price-buster models that offer significantly more power per euro.
-However, performance isn't really the focus of the DR-Z4S, and one mustn't forget the massive inflation of recent years.
-Looking back, the DR-Z400 once cost €6,345adjusted for inflation, that's equivalent to €9,700 today, exactly the current price.
+At €9,699 in Germany (€9,990 in Austria, CHF 8,895 in Switzerland), the DR-Z4S is nudging the €10,000 mark, a very symbolic price threshold.
+A few years ago, you could get full-sized bikes well beyond the A2 motorcycle class for that price, and even today, there are some price-busting models that offer significantly more power per euro.
+However, performance isn't really the focus of the DR-Z4S, and we shouldn't forget the massive inflation in recent years.
+Looking back, the DR-Z400 once cost €6,345adjusted for inflation, that equals €9,700 today, exactly the current price.

 With some accessories, the Suzuki DR-Z4S indeed surpasses the €10,000 mark.